 6. Set a time limit.
 It’s amazing how time can disappear when you’re on social media… you may log into your Facebook account with the intent of updating your business Facebook page only to find, 20 minutes later, that you still haven’t done so.
 If you find yourself getting sucked into social media, reading every tweet and following every link, you may find it helpful to set a limit on your social media time.
 Decide how much time you have and focus on activities that bring you closer to your goal.
 Just because you are logged in to a networking site, it doesn’t mean you are doing things to bring you closer to your goals.

 7. Use alerts, lists and other tools to stay in the loop.
 Set up a Google alert so you know when someone talks about you, your business, or a topic of interest to you.
 (Google alerts is a service that allows you to identify a search query and then receive an email that notifies you when new content is published online about that term.)
-Twitter allows you to create lists so you can see what the people you are most interested in are saying.
 Use the interests option on Facebook to watch people and pages that are important to you.

 Social media doesn’t have to be draining.
 Set a goal for your marketing efforts and make sure your activities are targeted toward that goal.
 Use the tools available to you to optimize the time you spend, and limit your time when necessary.